-B. The European Commission, standard setting bodies and organisations creating CE measurement tools should work collaboratively to align circular economy terms, principles, vision, and actions.
-Standard setting bodies (e.g., ISO, BSI, AFNOR) and circular economy measurement tools (e.g. Circulytics) should work collaboratively to align circular economy terms, principles, vision and actions, eliminating inconsistencies within the circular economy system.
-The assessment of both French standard body AFNOR and British standard body BSI's circular economy standards revealed that there are differences between definitions, scope and end use of circular economy, highlighting the need for nations to work together to increase uniformity.
-The European Commission has created a monitoring framework, composed of a set of key metrics capturing resource efficiency, to strengthen and assess progress towards circular economy.
-This is an opportune time to further develop the framework, with changes being made to the EU Green Deal, and ensure alignment between CE standards and the EU monitoring framework.
-The EU could also build on the implementation of International Financial Reporting Standard (IFRS) as a guide to successfully implement consistent global circular economy standards, with each nation understanding the value of convergence toward an international standard (see Figure 5).
+The European Commission has created a monitoring framework98 composed of key metrics capturing resource efficiency to strengthen and assess progress towards a circular economy.
+This is an opportune time to further develop the framework, with changes being made to the EU Green Deal and ensure alignment between CE standards and the EU monitoring framework.
+The EU could also build on the implementation of the International Financial Reporting Standard (IFRS) as a guide to successfully implement consistent global circular economy standards, with each nation understanding the value of convergence toward an international standard (see Figure 5).

-C. Circular economy standards should be made mandatory to measure and report progress toward a circular economy on a national level.
+C. Circular economy standards should be made mandatory to measure and report progress toward a circular economy at a national level.
 For nations to successfully measure and report progress, circular economy data should be collatable, comparable and reliable.
-By mandating circular economy reporting, through a reporting infrastructure or standards with specific CE metrics, data will be consistent for nations to collect and measure national progress, whilst organisations will be required to contribute to wider circular economy goals.
+By mandating circular economy reporting through a reporting infrastructure or standards with specific CE metrics, data will be consistent for nations to collect and measure national progress, whilst organisations will be required to contribute to wider circular economy goals.

 With the advancement of technology, standardisation of reporting and data collection should enhance accessibility, enabling nations to identify additional circular economy opportunities.
-Companies' productivity is intrinsically linked to nation's resource use.
-If mandated to report on circularity, company operations will become more responsible, transparent, and resilient, in turn increasing the resiliency of a national economy.
+Companies' productivity is intrinsically linked to a nation's resource use.
+If mandated to report on circularity, company operations will become more responsible, transparent, and resilient, increasing the resiliency of a national economy.

 Nations could mandate specific sectors or companies of a specific size (e.g., listed companies) to adhere to circular economy standards, in line with IFRS application and create a limited version of the standard for smaller companies.
-The tools and guidance to build on already exist.
+The tools and guidance for building on already exist.

-To increase standardised reporting across the EU, it can be submitted for review to The European Semester (a multi-annual exchange between the European Commission and Member States) as a reporting category for member states.
-The European Semester will provide recommendations and it could lead to the subsequent coordination of CE reporting across the EU member states.
+To increase standardised reporting across the EU, it can be submitted for review to The European Semester (a multi-annual exchange between the European Commission and the Member States) as a reporting category for member states.
+The European Semester will provide recommendations, and it could lead to the subsequent coordination of CE reporting across the EU member states.

-European Commission (EC) (2018a)
+98 European Commission (EC) (2018a)

-04 (long term) Decide on absolute reduction targets for footprint metrics
+4 (long term) Decide on absolute reduction targets for footprint metrics

 At its core, the goal of a true circular economy means reducing the absolute quantity of natural resources that go into the economy and reducing the amount of waste that comes out.
 Only with smaller and slower cycles of material throughput will nations manage to stay within ecological limits and a safe operating space.
 Better product design and other measures, as emphasised in the European Green Deal, certainly aim in this direction.
 However, these measures should be more clearly linked to policy targets to realise their full potential and ensure that they reduce absolute resource use.
-Setting headline targets to halve national material footprints, as the Dutch government has established in 2016, clearly raises the level of ambition.
+Setting headline targets to halve national material footprints, as the Dutch government established in 2016, clearly raises the level of ambition.99

 05 (long term) Agree on targets for CE and make their evaluation through a set of metrics legally binding.
 The designation of targets thus has a strong impact on the choice of metrics.
 National targets can facilitate a transition towards a CE in several ways, for example, by reducing resource use and waste, closing production loops, using resources more efficiently, or maximising the retention of the economic value of materials and products.
 Progress monitoring requires metrics based on comparable data to inform political decision-makers and society.
-In order to obtain these data which are required from several levels of analysis (company, city and national level), policy makers should agree on a manageable set of CE metrics aligned with a nation's framing of CE.
+To obtain these data, which are required from several levels of analysis (company, city, and national level), policymakers should agree on a manageable set of CE metrics aligned with a nation's framing of CE.
 Legal frameworks could form the required national legal basis for holistic CE monitoring.